Interventional Gastroenterologist Creates New Endoscopic Approach for Pancreatic Cancer Survivor

 "Although Mr. Chaloupka’s cancer was cured, he was dealing with a complication of the initial treatment," Siddiqui said.
 "The metal stents were no longer doing their job."
 Because scar tissue enveloped the stent, surgery would be difficult and highly complex.

-Soon after meeting with Chaloupka, Siddiqui conferred with Eugene Choi, MD, a surgical oncologist specializing in gastrointestinal cancers.
-Choi presented the case to the gastrointestinal tumor board, a weekly meeting bringing together experts in surgery, medical oncology, gastroenterology, radiology, and pathology.
+Soon after meeting with Chaloupka, Siddiqui conferred with a surgical oncologist specializing in gastrointestinal cancers who then presented the case to the gastrointestinal tumor board -- a weekly meeting bringing together experts in surgery, medical oncology, gastroenterology, radiology, and pathology.
 This multidisciplinary team reached the consensus that treating Chaloupka endoscopically offered the safest and best course of action.

 Siddiqui devised a variation of the same technique (endoscopic retrograde cholangiopancreatography or ERCP) that was used to insert Chaloupka’s original stent.
 Guided by real-time X-ray, she maneuvered a specially equipped endoscope to stretch the mesh tube, drain the bile duct, and insert temporary plastic stents to reopen the tube.
 In addition, she used a special laser through the endoscope to burn holes into the bottom of the old stent, which had penetrated surrounding tissue and closed up the opening to the bile duct.